-Working with the Virginia Department of Housing and Community Development (DHCD), the Southside Planning District Commission (SSPDC), Halifax County and the Halifax County Industrial Development Authority (IDA), 395 acres zoned for manufacturing/industrial and commercial uses within the Town have been included in the amended Halifax County Enterprise Zone effective December 31, 2013.
+Working with the Virginia Department of Housing and Community Development (DHCD), the Southside Planning District Commission (SSPDC), Halifax County and the Halifax County Industrial Development Authority (IDA), 395 acres zoned for manufacturing/industrial and commercial uses within the town have been included in the amended Halifax County Enterprise Zone effective December 31, 2013.
 Halifax County's enterprise zone program offers a number of special state and local incentives to businesses and is designed to encourage job creation and investment within designated zones.

-A Department of Historic Resources (DHR) cost-share grant to expand the boundary of the existing Mountain Road Historic District was completed in June 2015 to enhance preservation efforts throughout the significant historic footprint of the Town and to bolster tax credit eligibility for new private investments.
-The former Halifax Elementary School was purchased from Halifax County by Halifax Lofts, LLC in April 2016 to convert the building into 30 market rate loft apartment units at an estimated construction cost of \$2.7 million, which was opened for leasing in August 2017 and fully let by December 2017.
-The Town worked previously with DHR to complete historic district designation including the downtown central business district.
+A Department of Historic Resources (DHR) cost-share grant to expand the boundary of the existing Mountain Road Historic District was completed in June 2015 to enhance preservation efforts throughout the significant historic footprint of the town and to bolster tax credit eligibility for new private investments.
+The former Halifax Elementary School was purchased from Halifax County by Halifax Lofts, LLC in April 2016 to convert the building into 30 market rate loft apartment units at an estimated construction cost of \$2.7 million which was opened for leasing in August 2017, and fully let by December 2017.
+In 2023, the same developer acquired the former David K. E. Bruce Library, adjoining the school property to convert it into 4 loft apartment units while adding 3 new units in school auditorium space all totaling an estimated \$700,000 investment.
+The Town worked previously with DHR to complete the historic district designation including the downtown central business district.
 This designation of the "Town of Halifax Court House Historic District" makes qualifying historic buildings eligible for tax credits.
+A similar cost-share grant to determine eligibility of the Spencer Hill Historic District has been awarded for a preliminary survey in 2024.